 Another of my favourite calendar management tips: keep meetings brief.

 The shorter the better in fact.
 30 minutes should suffice for most meetings.

 Most calendars default to 30-minute intervals.
 That's why you tend to get invited to hour-long meetings when less time is needed.
 You can change the Calendar time scale in Outlook to whatever you like, so think about modifying it to 15 minutes.
 It’ll make it easier to setup 15 or 45-minute meetings.

-10. Say “No” to fact gathering or status updates
+10. Say "No" to update meetings

 Is there anything more frustrating than spending an hour in a meeting getting updates you read in 10 minutes?
 Instead, consider online collaboration, brainstorming and project management tools.
 Get your team setup on these and encourage colleagues to use them as well.
 They will reduce emails and meetings significantly if used effectively and give you a lot of time back in your diary.